keras-team/keras-io/guides/md/intro_to_keras_for_engineers.md

 ---
 ## Introduction

-Are you a machine learning looking to use Keras to ship deep-learning powered features in real products?
+Are you a machine learning engineer looking to use Keras to ship deep-learning powered features in real products?
 This guide will serve as your first introduction to core Keras API concepts.